lmcai/PhyloHerb/botany2021_tutorial/README.md

 After the assemblies are completed, you can summarize the results using the QC function of phyloherb.
 For each species, it will extract the following information: the number of total input reads, the number of reads used for assembly, average base coverage, the total length of the assembly, GC%, and whether the assembly is circularized.

 ```
+#create a new folder under the herbariomics_workshop to store assemblies
+mkdir 2_assemblies
+cd 2_assemblies
-python $PH/phyloherb.py -m qc -s sample_sheet.tsv -i ./chl -o ../2_assemblies/chl
+python $PH/phyloherb.py -m qc -s sample_sheet.tsv -i ../1_getorg/chl -o chl
 ```
-This command will copy all of the assemblies under the input directory `./chl` to a new directory `../2_assemblies/chl` and rename the files based on their species prefixes.
+This command will copy all of the assemblies under the input directory `../1_getorg/chl` to a new directory `./chl` and rename the files based on their species prefixes.
 In the output directory, you will also find a summary spreadsheet `assembly_sum.tsv` that looks like this
 ```
 sp_prefix       Total_reads     Reads_in_target_region  Average_base_coverage   Length  GC%     Circularized
 sp1     666666  30400.0 31.4    159658  0.36851895927545125     Yes